anualabi/be-commerce/README.md

 - Pagination
   - Products should be paginated.
 Show 6 items on each page.
   - The pagination should show the current page.
 Hide the 'prev' arrow on the first page and hide the 'next' arrow on the last page.
+- Sorting
+  - Implement 2 types of sorting: by price and by alphabet.
+  - Use basic HTML select.
+Clicking on arrows should change the order to 'ascending' or 'descending'.
 - WebPerformance
   - Optimise Your website using lighthouse reports.
 Try to achieve 80+ score in web core vitals. (mobile and desktop)